Kylejj1996/Elite-Travel/README.md

 A Java-based Lodging Management System that supports remote database connectivity, user login, lodging management, and image display.
 This project demonstrates Object-Oriented Programming (OOP), multi-threading, and GUI design using Java Swing.

+> ⚠️ **Note**: This was one of my earlier Java projects, created as part of my journey learning software development.
+It focuses on core concepts like OOP, threading, and database integration with a Swing GUI.
 ---

 ## ✨ Features